 The St. Francis House Future In Projects and Development

-St. Francis House has long recognized a need to relocate to a larger facility in order to better serve our clients.
-In the meantime, however, at this point in time our efforts are focused on the renovation of our existing facilities in order to better serve the homeless and needy.
+St. Francis House has long recognized the need to increase our housing capacity in order to better serve our clients, recognizing that such development projects require signficant funding.
+Att this point in time, our efforts are focused on the renovation of our existing facilities in order to better serve the homeless and needy.

-- We continue to house to operate the men’s dorm (16 beds) and women’s dorm (8 beds) at 70 Washington Street as well as (8) separate beds that enable us to provide a place for individuals found sleeping on the Sea Wall and in the common areas around the plaza, allowing the City to enforce its "No Camping" ordinance.
+- We continue to house to operate the men’s dormitory (16 beds) and women’s dormitory (8 beds) at 70 Washington Street as well as (8) separate beds that enable us to provide a place for individuals found sleeping on the Sea Wall and in the common areas around the plaza; this important partnership between St. Francis House and the City of St. Augustine enables the City to enforce its "No Camping" ordinance.

 - The two-story building located at 64 Washington Street has been purchased and houses residents in Transitional Housing and Respite Housing.
 It accommodates 16 men and women in separate housing areas.
 Respite Housing is used for those who are the most vulnerable in the streets, such as the elderly and sick, while Transitional Housing is for those residents who have made significant strides toward housing and self-sufficiency.